gytis-ivaskevicius/nix-patterns/README.md

 - Invent simpler data structures for exposing packages.
 There are two structures that I can think of:
     - Overlays but only with `prev` argument. `overlay :: pkgs -> attrsOf derivation`
-    - Attribute set of functions that can be called with `pkgs.callPacage` to retrieve derivation. `packages :: attrsOf (attrsOf any -> derivation)`
+    - Attribute set of functions that can be called with `pkgs.callPacage` to retrieve derivation. `blueprints :: attrsOf (attrsOf any -> derivation)`

 - [Add ability to set one of the inputs to null via](https://github.com/NixOS/nix/issues/6780) `follows` mechanism.
 This should improve the usability of standard flakes as defined in [01-packages-producer example](01-packages-producer)